flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - protean: there was no systemd service to start datadog,
           - got it working again, and added logging
           - not connecting to redis and elasticsearch because it's not running in those docker containers
-              - I can help configure if we'd like to mornitor.
+              - @davidvasandani can help configure if we'd like to mornitor.

           - we need to decide whether we want to keep using it, someone mentioned prometheus?
-              - I'm testing Prom, Grafana, and Loki
+              - @davidvasandani is testing Prom, Grafana, and Loki locally for monitoring Mastodon
-              - We can discuss the pros and cons of running our own monitoring syst
+              - We can discuss the pros and cons of build vs buy and what our objectives are without getting too technical.
     - [#56](https://git.coop/social.coop/tech/operations/-/issues/56) - Experiments Server
-        - Currently setup on Hetzner.
+        - Currently setup on Hetzner (hypha)
         - Is there interest in full E2E automation and testing of new versions and restoring from backups?
         - Does the group use or have experience with Terraform?
         - If there's interest I'd be happy to run point on creating the automation and running some pairing sessions.